 There’s nothing like a day on the water – jumping waves, the wind in your hair, the sun on your face.
 Riding a personal watercraft (PWC) can be thrilling, but like operating any other vessel, you must know the proper techniques and safety precautions to stay safe.
-Whether you have a Jet Ski or other type of watercraft, your top priority should be safety.
-We’ve rounded up some of the essentials to help ensure a positive PWC experience.
+Whether you have a Jet Ski, Sea-Doo, WaveRunner, or other type of watercraft, your top priority should be safety.
+We’ve rounded up some of the essentials to help ensure a positive and safe experience.

 The U.S. Coast Guard considers personal watercraft to be Class A vessels – meaning the same federal rules that apply to boats less than 16 feet also apply to PWCs.
 However, in terms of steering and performance, operating a PWC is very different than boating.

-More than 40 states require riders to complete formal PWC training (check here to find a safety course in your area).
+More than 40 states require riders to complete formal personal watercraft training.
 But no matter where you live, it’s still smart to take a safety class.

 Once you have the basic skills, it’s time to gather the items you’ll need for a safe ride.